-The following is a summary of the principal features of the 2005 Plan.
+The following is a summary of the principal features of the 2005 Plan, including the proposed amendments.
 This summary does not purport to be a complete description of all of the provisions of the 2005 Plan.
-It is qualified in its entirety by reference to the full text of the 2005 Plan, as proposed to to be amended under this Proposal Two and "Proposal Three - Approval of Amendment to 2005 Equity Incentive Plan" beginning on page 53, which has been filed with the SEC with this proxy statement as Annex A.
+It is qualified in its entirety by reference to the full text of the 2005 Plan, as proposed to be amended under this Proposal Two, which has been filed with the SEC with this proxy statement as Annex A.

-Essential Features of the 2005 Plan Key Terms of the 2005 Plan The following is a summary of the key provisions of the 2005 Plan.
+Essential Features of the 2005 Plan

+Key Terms of the 2005 Plan

+The following is a summary of the key provisions of the 2005 Plan, including the proposed amendments under this Proposal Two.